Niagara Peninsula Conservation Foundation

-Founded in 1969, the Niagara Peninsula Conservation Foundation (NPCF) is a registered charity, governed by a volunteer Board of Directors dedicated to raising funds that aid in the conservation of our natural environment for present and future generations.
+Founded in 1969, Niagara Peninsula Conservation Foundation (NPCF) is a registered charity governed by a volunteer Board of Directors dedicated to raising funds that aid in the conservation of our natural environment for present and future generations.

-When you donate to the Foundation, you help support conservation projects and programs that contribute to improving our water quality, increasing green spaces, wetland and habitat restoration, and environmental research and education.
+When you donate to the Foundation, you help support conservation projects and programs that help improve our water quality, increase green spaces, restore wetlands and wildlife habitat, and provide environmental research and education.

 Mission, Vision and Values